Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

-These posts are about troubleshooting my way to a working setup.
+I am writing these posts to document my experience in the hopes it may be useful to future owners of a Redstone D2020.

 # Celestical Redstone D2020